 This is where I broke from tradition.
 I realized that I could not remember a time when I believed in the Easter bunny, Santa or fairies.
-However, I clearly remember all the work my parents went to to convince me, against my better judgement, that Santa and company were real.
+However, I clearly remember all the work my parents went to convince me, against my better judgment, that Santa and company were real.
 I decided that I would not try to convince Patricia that her perception of the situation was wrong.
-Instead I gave her a kiss and told her she was welcome and continued with the festivities.
+Instead, I gave her a kiss and told her she was welcome and continued with the festivities.

 “Well, I think that it is probably Daddy since you are the Easter Bunny”.
 Then she added, “But I think Mrs. Clause does all the work”.
 I did not argue with her reasoning or her obvious discernment of the situation!
-The interesting thing to me was that Patricia did not seem at all disappointed with her conclusion.
+The interesting thing to me was that she did not seem at all disappointed with her conclusion.
 It had been drilled into me that children were supposed to believe in the Easter bunny and Santa, but her knowledge did not seem to minimize the holiday fun for her at all.

 I was thankful for my son because I had no idea how to respond.
 I couldn’t wait to grow up.
 Unsure what else to do, I fell back on the tooth fairy.
 I found the box and explained how the system worked.
 This had the desired effect!
 She said, “You mean all I have to do is put my tooth under my pillow and when I wake up there will be quarters in its place?
 Cool!
 Can I go show my friends my tooth?”

-Just as we used the tooth fairy to make Patricia feel better about losing her tooth, she used the picture fairy to make my husband feel better about having to be away from home.
-As young as she was, Patricia understood the concept more fully than I ever could have imagined.
+Just as we used the tooth fairy to make her feel better about losing her tooth, she used the picture fairy to make my husband feel better about having to be away from home.
+As young as she was, she understood the concept more fully than I ever could have imagined.
 I don’t think that the magic of the holidays is in any way diminished by allowing children to be active participants.
-They derive as much joy from playing the Easter bunny, Santa, and fairy as we do.
+They derive as much joy from playing the Easter bunny, Santa, and a fairy as we do.
 In fact, we have found that encouraging our children to volunteer during the holidays and play Santa or bunny to children in need or the elderly is a sure guarantee to increase their enjoyment of the holidays.